TunaKaran/live-chat-app/README.md

 ## Getting Started

 All you have to do is run the code on an android emulator.
-You can use VSCode or Android Studio as compiler.
+You can use any Flutter compiler.

 Or you can download the apk file.